adrianriverof/risk-scoring/README.md

 - **LGD** = Loss Given Default (%)
 - **EAD** = Exposure at Default (%)

+In order to calculate the expected loss, the models would predict from the personal data:

+- PD with a **Logistic Regression**
+- LGD and EAD with **LightGBM**

 *Typical elements of banking risk modeling (WOE, KS, information value, ...) were not used in order to keep this project more applicable to a general case*